 Cultus is a lake under presssure.
-The science shows that Cultus Lake is moving towards cultural eutrophication, and this disruption of the natural balance could have severe consequences for its aquatic inhabitants.
+The science shows that the lake is moving towards cultural eutrophication, and that this disruption of the natural lake balance could have severe consequences for its aquatic inhabitants.
 To learn more and see educational material from FBC, see Cultus Lake–Addressing Cultural Eutrophication.